-Kira’s built-in machine learning models cover due diligence, M&A deal points, general commercial, corporate organization, real estate, finance, ISDA schedules, commitment letters and non-disclosure agreements, with more being added on a regular basis.
+Kira’s built-in machine learning models cover due diligence, M&A deal points, general commercial, corporate organization, real estate, finance, ISDA schedules, commitment letters, non-disclosure agreements and general data protection, with more being added on a regular basis.
 These models help you get started on review projects quickly without having to invest any time in training your own.

 Built-in Provision Groups

 Our team of experts—who practiced at large firms such as Skadden, Weil, Fried Frank, and Reed Smith, and graduated from law schools such as Harvard, McGill, and NYU—is continually working to add more models.
 Our currently released provision groups can help with the following areas.

 - Due Diligence: Includes provisions such as change of control, assignment, exclusivity, license grants and indemnity to help you get through contract review faster and more accurately.

 - M&A Deal Points (Private Target): Includes provisions from share purchase agreements, asset purchase agreements and merger agreements, to help you build clause banks or deal points studies, or maintain a database with details about the deals you’ve worked on.

 - General Commercial: Includes provisions such as most favored nation, liquidated damages, termination, automatic renewal, export control and anti-money laundering compliance to help you manage contractual obligations.